 By the book military low crawl is designed for stealthy movement in battlefield conditions.
 The purpose: Make your body a smaller target for the enemy while moving swiftly, flat on the ground.
-A 40-foot-long three-foot-wide course with a three-inch furrow dug into the hard Georgia dirt was the low crawl obstacle we had to surmount in a timely manner.
+A 40-foot-long four-foot-wide course with a three-inch furrow dug into the hard Georgia dirt was the low crawl obstacle we had to surmount in a timely manner.

 The mercury lingered in the high 90s.
 We had been humping since 0430, and now there was the added pressure of a rarely seen officer observing us; our platoon leader, 2nd Lt.
 Harris.
 He stood like a recruiting poster, about six feet, square jaw and solid build, with gold bars on his collar and cap.
 His olive drab fatigues were starched and creased to the point that I believe his uniform would stand erect without him (in it).
 The tips of his Cochran® jump boots glistened like black water reflecting from a Georgia swamp.

 The Lieutenant wanted to see how his men were progressing.
 So, naturally, the first recruit in line for the low-crawl was the biggest screw-up in our company, a tall-skinny buzz-cut recruit from West Virginia.
 He laid down in the dirt and began to advance, but his belly was not flat to the ground, and he was too slow.
 The Drill Sergeants were yelling, “Get your butt down soldier, you gonna get it shot off.”
 Our Platoon Leader was not amused.